Koredotcom/docs/docs/xo/administration/billing.md

 # Billing

-The billing section has been added to the Bot Admin Console from ver 7.0, to enable the Bot Admins to view and track their Invoices and plan details.
+The billing section lets the Bot Admins view and track their Invoices and plan details.

 !!!
 Note